n-tse/my-portfolio-webpage/README.md

 ## Description

 _This webpage is a digital introduction/portfolio of me and my work thus far at Epicodus.
-It is written in HTML and includes CCS styling, an image, ordered and unordered lists, and hyperlinks to my GitHub repository of other projects._
+It is written in HTML and includes CSS styling, an image, ordered and unordered lists, and hyperlinks to my GitHub repository of other projects._

 ## Setup/Installation Requirements

 * _Clone the repository to your device_
-* _Open the newly cloned my-portfolio-webpage directory_
+* _Open the newly cloned 'my-portfolio-webpage' directory_
 * _Click on index.html_

 ## Known Bugs